 In 1801 another crop census was undertaken alongside the first ‘people’ census as the government sought to compare the two sets of data.
 Both the mid-1790s and 1801 crop returns are catalogued and searchable online – see below for details.
 The 1800 returns are presently being catalogued.

 From 1866 the Board of Trade began collecting and printing agricultural statistics in annual volumes called ‘Agricultural Statistics, England and Wales’.
+These returns were normally collected in June of each year.
 You can access these online via Parliamentary Papers (subscription site).

 An additional volume, Century of Agricultural Statistics 1866-1966, was printed in 1967.

 From 1899 returns of acreage and livestock were made to the newly established Board of Agriculture.

 Returns were known as ‘parish summaries’ even when, during the 20th century, the parish was often replaced by other local administrative units.